 Our school follows the content and expectations of the National Curriculum that came into force in September 2014.
-You can view the core curriculum for each year group, which is taken from the National Curriculum.
-We have also provided overviews of the science and topic (History/Geography) areas of learning for the Key Stages.
+You can view the core curriculum for each year group, which is taken from the National Curriculum, below with further detail on the Class Pages.
+We have also provided overviews of the science and Foundation (topic) subjects for the Key Stages.

 We base our science and topic elements of the curriculum on learning challenge questions, allowing us to explore subjects with the children, freeing us up to follow the interests of children within our classes and to allow for co-operative learning to research and present information in a variety of ways.

 Within the topic elements, other subjects are inter-woven, including music, English, art and design, computing and design technology.
 Some aspects of these subjects are taught as separate lessons.